Nodal auxiliary a posteriori error estimates: Introduction

-To motivate the study of the relations between a posteriori error estimates and preconditioning, we make the following simple observation: both methods aim at developing ``computable'' approximations to the action of solution operators on some residuals living in an infinite- or finite-dimensional space (see~\cite{LZ2020} for an example of such techniques in the symmetric and positive definite case).
-It is, therefore, natural to find connections between these numerical techniques and explore such interaction to construct estimators.
-As it turns out in this way two-sided and robust a posteriori estimators can be derived for a wide class of partial differential equations posed on de Rham complexes.
+To motivate the study of the relations between a posteriori error estimates and preconditioning, we make the following simple observation: both methods aim at developing ``computable'' approximations to the action of solution operators on some residuals living in an infinite- or finite-dimensional space (see~\cite{LiZikatanov2021CAMWA} for an example of such techniques in the symmetric and positive definite case).
+It is therefore natural to find connections between these numerical techniques and explore such interaction to construct estimators.
+We shall show that in this way two-sided and robust a posteriori estimators can be derived for a wide class of partial differential equations posed on de Rham complexes.

-To show that our a posteriori error estimators are reliable and efficient, we require two main ingredients: (1) solvability of the continuous problem (continuous inf-sup condition); and (2) existence of an $H^1$ regular decomposition~\cite{BS1987,BHL1999,Hip2002,PZ2002} of vector fields (again, only on the continuous level).
+To confirm the reliability and efficiency of our a posteriori error estimators, we require two main ingredients: (1) solvability of the continuous problem (continuous inf-sup condition); and (2) existence of an $H^1$ regular decomposition (cf.~\cite{BS1987,DHL1999,Hiptmair2002,PasciakZhao2002}) of vector fields (again, only on the continuous level).
 With these tools we are able to derive classical and new error estimators for any well-posed problems on de Rham complexes, including the positive definite curl-curl and grad-div problems, as well as indefinite Hodge Laplacian and linear elasticity.
-Moreover, we construct a new regular decomposition designed for singularly perturbed H(d) norms.
-This decomposition suggests a new and robust two-sided error estimator for H(d) problems w.r.t.~material parameters.
-As far as we know, such robust estimators even for H(curl) and H(div) problems could not be found in the literature.
+Moreover, we construct a regular decomposition designed for singularly perturbed $H({\rm d})$ norms.
+This decomposition suggests a new and robust two-sided error estimator for $H({\rm d})$ problems w.r.t.~material parameters.
+As far as we know, such robust estimators even for $H({\rm curl})$ and $H({\rm div})$ problems could not be found in the literature.